 2. Filing FAFSA®

 At Frank, we’re all about filing FAFSA®.
-You can fill out the application in under 7 minutes and be on your way to saving thousands of dollars on your college education.
+You can fill out the application in only minutes and be on your way to saving thousands of dollars on your college education.

 The application qualifies you for aid like Pell Grants and other institutional-based scholarships.
 It’s your first step towards getting assistance that you don’t have to pay back.
 Applications open every year on October 1st, and the sooner you file, the more likely you are to get the maximum amount of aid.